-The following books, websites, and journal articles have been published by others (journalists, teachers, physicians, and scientists) and are included here because I found them interesting & applicable to the clinical care of my patients.
+The following resources, websites, and journal articles have been published by others (journalists, teachers, physicians, and scientists) and are included here because Dr. BuAbbud found them interesting & applicable to patient care.

 Struggling to process helpful information from misinformation or disinformation?
-Check Dr. Wilson’s “Debunk the Funk”.
+Check out the following:

 Take a course or tutor a student from pre-K through 12th grade advanced placement courses for free at Khan Academy.